OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## Ship incrementally

-Team steps has devoted a great deal of effort to building a framework that allows features to be shipped independently of the main Octopus code base.
+Team steps has devoted a great deal of effort to building a framework allowing features to be shipped independently of the main Octopus code base.
 This allows us to ship features more frequently, and respond to user feedback more quickly.

 To take advantage of this, pitches should be broken down into milestones.
 Each milestone should:

 * Deliver enough value to be useful for our customers.
-* Lean towards delivering simple solutions that provide a easy migration path should more complexity or additional opinions be required in future milestones.
+* Lean towards delivering simple solutions that provide an easy migration path should more complexity or additional opinions be required in future milestones.

 ## Be opinionated

 We are leaders in the deployment space.
-We have years of experience and our tools have performed millions of deployments, and customers look to us to provide clear opinions on what best practice deployments look like.
+We have years of experience and our tools have performed millions of deployments, so customers look to us to provide clear opinions on what best practice deployments look like.
 These values have been distilled into [The ten pillars of pragmatic deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments).

 The steps we deliver must have a clear vision for how they enable teams to deliver best practice deployments.
 Often this involves combining, hiding, not supporting, or hard coding some features in the platforms we deploy to.